Upload-first edits

 Body Editor is a respectful photo-retouch workflow for realistic body edit work in full-body or three-quarter images when you want to preview a slightly slimmer waist, cleaner arm placement, better posture, or a more balanced body shape while keeping the same outfit, face, and scene intact.

 That is why it is different from outfit try-on and from a generic filter.
 Outfit try-on changes the clothes, while Body Editor keeps the clothing and adjusts how the body reads in the frame.
 A filter often changes the whole photo style at once; this tool stays closer to body retouch and body shape preview work, so the result still feels like the original photo instead of a warped or judgmental makeover.
+For a related edit, use Waist Slimmer when the next version needs a different cleanup or adjustment.

 Use full-body or three-quarter photos with straight background lines so waist, arm, and posture edits are easier to judge.